markosjal/AirScan/README.md

 Using with included Web GUI
 If imagemagick is installed the Web GUI can create single or Multi page PDFs, image format conversion, rotate, auto-crop, etc. These functions can be slow on Raspberry Pi 2 or 3.
 Users have access only to their own scans.
-There are two authentication methods for the web GUI Text based usernames and passwords generated from the admin logn menu PAM autghentication usng PAM accounts installed on the host machine
+There are two authentication methods for the web GUI

+  Text based usernames and passwords generated from the admin login menu

+  PAM authentication usng PAM accounts installed on the host machine

 eSCL/AirPrint: